Sable, brown, gray, black

 One other thing to watch out for is that the breed name, Schnottie, is also sometimes used to describe a cross between a Miniature Schnauzer and a Scottish Terrier, which is a good breed in its own right but a very different dog from the one we’re talking about.

-As for the price of a Schnottie, this will likely depend on both the availability of puppies and how much interest a breeder has in their dogs.
-However, as a rough guide, you should be able to pick up a Schnottie puppy from a reputable breeder for between $600 and $1,200.
+The price of a Schnottie will depend on both the availability of puppies and how much interest a breeder has in their dogs.

 1. There are currently no written standards for the breed.